 The hon.
 Gentleman seems to be running two arguments at once.
 I cannot see any mention of such deprivations in the 2002 Act, so I am not sure whether he is criticising the substantive drafting.
 Is his overriding concern that he does not like the drafting, or that it is inconsistent?

 My overriding concern is that I do not like the drafting because it is inconsistent.
 Although I am very sympathetic to the Magnitsky principle, for which the hon.
 Lady and my right hon.
 Friend the Member for Newbury have powerfully advocated—I look forward to what the Minister has to say about that—this drafting has gone not just a bit awry but quite seriously awry.
-Creating confusion and inconsistencies between the two key pieces of legislation will mean that lawyers will have a field day and that the victims will not be protected.
+Creating confusion and inconsistencies between the two key pieces of legislation will mean that lawyers have a field day and that the victims are not be protected.
 For those reasons, we need to look at this again, get it right and ensure that what ends up on the statute book is truly fit for purpose.

 We genuinely appreciate that this issue is of significant concern to right hon. and hon.
 Members, as the hon.
 Member for Bishop Auckland and hon.
-Members from both sides of the House who spoke on Second Reading made clear.
+Members on both sides of the House who spoke on Second Reading made clear.
 I acknowledge the long-standing and heartfelt commitment to this important cause that my right hon.
 Friend the Member for Newbury has demonstrated.
 We do not want to do anything other than take seriously what Members from both sides of the House are arguing.

 Let me go into some of the details and suggest how we might proceed.
 Amendments 1 and 2 relate to including in the Bill gross human rights abuses as a basis on which sanctions may be imposed.
 As Lord Ahmad made clear in the other place, the list of purposes currently in the Bill ensures we can continue to implement sanctions for the same reasons we do now—for example, in the interests of international peace and security or to further a foreign policy objective of the UK.
 As my right hon.
 Friend the Foreign Secretary said on Second Reading last week, we already implement human rights-based sanctions against 10 countries, including Iran, Libya, South Sudan and the Democratic Republic of the Congo.
 Overall, that means that sanctions against more than 200 individuals and entities are in place now, and that approach will continue under the Bill.